 View a sample of Channa’s work here

 A former pupil of Ardella, when I heard of the grand plan for Chalk the Sun my immediate reaction was one of terror, way out of my depth, never would I survive in such exalted company.
 After all I am only a simple steel erector, more comfortable with a podger* [spanner] than a pen.
 More manual than mental if you get my drift [tapered steel pin].
 I need not have worried, Jo and Ardella cater for each individual need.
 How they managed to tap into something I never thought I possessed, I’ll never know.
 This dedicated duo’s a class act, always there to point you in the right direction with lots of help and encouragement.
 After five years, I still find it a joy to be in class, a real feel good factor.
 I go home fired up and on a high!
-Writers’ Room student, Jim “Spiderman” Sanderson, steel erector
+Jim “Spiderman” Sanderson, steel erector

 Jim now writes poems for children for Storybox magazine.

-View a sample of Alex’s work here
+View a sample of Jim’s work here

 I’d always wanted to write, but never had the confidence or knowledge to know how to go about it.
 With excellent tutors giving encouragement, constructive criticism and advice, I really look forward to each session.
 It’s serious, but not too serious, and I’ve had fun with Sunchalkers outside the classes too, from impromptu drinks in the bar to the fantastic residential writing workshop in Italy.
-Jerilyn Bence is a busy mother and grandmother from Clapham (pictured reading at Wrote It?
-Quote It!)
+Jerilyn Bence is a busy mother and grandmother from Clapham

 I’ve always fancied myself as a ‘real’ writer (as opposed to the corporate stuff I do for a living) and have tried quite a few disappointing courses over the years…until I found Chalk the Sun.
 Instead of fobbing you off with lame exercises and polite (but rather useless) ‘feedback’ from classmates, Ardella and Jo spend time reading your work themselves, and they tell you what’s bad as well as what’s good about your work.
 They also provide lively, fun and genuinely stimulating course materials and lessons – and they do it in the pub.
 With cups of tea.
 And sometimes even biscuits.
 What’s not to love?
-Shelley Hoppe, Director, Southerly Communications, Balham
+Shelley Hoppe, Director, Spoon Agency, Balham

 Try “Chalk the Sun” run by Ardella Jones (ex South Thames College Creative Writing tutor, poet and all round “good egg”), I found the course very constructive and motivating.
 They have fired up me to complete my book that I started two years ago and I am now using their manuscript reading services for a final edit before sending to agents.
 Colin Bruce, Retired Business Owner, Wimbledon